Bachelor of ScienceMajorYear: 2021

-- a broad knowledge of the mathematics of signals, systems and information with the science of electrical phenomena in the formulation;
+- A broad knowledge of the mathematics of signals, systems and information with the science of electrical phenomena in the formulation

-- capacity of rigorously applying knowledge of mathematics and science of electrical phenomena to solve problems in areas such as telecommunications, monitoring and automation, energy distribution, and digital computing.
+- Capacity of rigorously applying knowledge of mathematics and science of electrical phenomena to solve problems in areas such as telecommunications, monitoring and automation, energy distribution, and digital computing.

 Scientific Enquiry and Critical Thinking

-- capacity of scientific understanding of electrical phenomena as a basis for mathematical modelling and abstraction in analysis and design;
+- Capacity of scientific understanding of electrical phenomena as a basis for mathematical modelling and abstraction in analysis and design

-- problem-solving and design skills;
+- Problem-solving and design skills

-- ability to construct simulations and laboratory experiments.
+- Ability to construct simulations and laboratory experiments.

 Communication of Electrical Systems Knowledge

-- good communication skills whereby the students are able to communicate effectively electrical systems concepts and theories to professional and lay audiences in both written and oral formats.
+- Good communication skills whereby the students are able to communicate effectively electrical systems concepts and theories to professional and lay audiences in both written and oral formats.

 Professional Development and the application of Electrical Systems Knowledge

-- apply electrical systems principles to develop work and study habits that sharpen readiness for employment and/or further study, including enhancing skills for reflective thinking, the giving and receiving feedback, and for effective collaboration with people from diverse backgrounds and cultures.
+- Applying electrical systems principles to develop work and study habits that sharpen readiness for employment and/or further study, including enhancing skills for reflective thinking, the giving and receiving feedback, and for effective collaboration with people from diverse backgrounds and cultures.